spectromas/RackPlugins/README.md

 # ascii
 why just taking notes if you could make them play?

-# qu4ttro
-admittedly inspired by a popular ios machine. or it was bach?

 # flop
 as stated before, the logic consequence of using these plugins is a flop.

+# qu4ttro
+"vaguely" inspired by a popular ios app. or it was bach?

+# o88o
+an arpeggiator that pretends to be a sequencer.